 Responding to Refugee Health Crisis in Europe

 Bringing Humanitarian and Medical Relief to Disaster and Conflict Areas.
-In 2017, SGR provided 10,891 medical services for refugees living in camps in Greece.
+Since it launch in 2016, SGR’ Greece has provided over 18,000 medical services to refugees and migrants living in camps in Greece.

 Greece – Aegean Islands:

 Currently some 14,300 asylum seekers reside on five Aegean Sea islands – Lesbos, Chios, Samos, Leros, and Kos – they are not allowed to travel on to the Greek mainland as part of the European Union’s “containment policy.”
 This is causing severe overcrowding at the islands’ camps’ said SAMS Medical Coordinator Eleni Nikolia.
 The Greek government has faced legal challenges and protests against the measure.

 The majority of the population on the Aegean islands are from Syria (31%), Iraq (27%) and Afghanistan (16%), with women and children accounting for 20% and 31% percent of the population respectively.
 Of those children, nearly 7 out of 10 are younger than 12 years old.
 Approximately 11% of the children are unaccompanied or separated, mainly Syrian and Afghan.